-The time-based restricted stock units ("RSUs") granted to executives and the employee base, during 2021, 2020 and 2019, vest at a rate of either 33% per year on each of the first three anniversaries of the dates of grant, or 100% on the anniversary of grant date ending after either 1 year or 2 years.
+The time-based restricted stock units ("RSUs") granted to executives and the employee base, during 2022, 2021 and 2020, generally vest at a rate of either 33% per year on each of the first three anniversaries of the dates of grant, or 100% on the anniversary of grant date ending after either 1 year, 2 years or 3 years.

-The RSUs granted to independent members of our Board of Directors, during 2021, 2020 and 2019, vest on either the one-year or three-year anniversary of the date of grant and settle on the earliest of the following events: (i) ten-year anniversary of the date of grant; (ii) death; (iii) the occurrence of a Change in Control (as defined in the Amended and Restated 2014 Plan), subject to qualifying conditions; or (iv) the date that is six months following the separation from service, subject to qualifying conditions.
+The RSUs granted to independent members of our Board of Directors, during 2022, 2021 and 2020, vest on the one-year anniversary of the date of grant and settle on the earliest of the following events: (i) ten-year anniversary of the date of grant; (ii) death; (iii) the occurrence of a Change in Control (as defined in the Equity Incentive Plan), subject to qualifying conditions; or (iv) the date that is six months following the separation from service, subject to qualifying conditions.